 Yoga, broadly speaking, is about paying attention and stilling the mind.
 It’s about being fully present in any given moment while also being able to pause to discern the next right action.
 In other words, it’s full of seemingly ironic dualities, but one of the goals is to try to overcome feelings of separateness or alienation and achieve a sense of integration.
 I often encourage students to simply “notice what you notice.”
 Through gentle asanas, or postures, and breathing techniques, I encourage the patients at Veritas Collaborative to focus less overtly on their bodies or the technicalities of movement and more on the sensations or feelings they experience as they move or, as is the case in many poses, as they sit or lie still.
 By trying to foster a safe and supportive, non-competitive environment in the yoga room, I try to give the students tools they can use on and off their yoga mats.
 In movements that incorporate simple breathing techniques, I often guide them for the first few rounds and then invite them to follow their own breath patterns, telling them to take their time.
 This helps them assume some responsibility for their own experience, but it also sharpens their tools of perception and builds confidence.

-The young men and women at Veritas Collaborative are also great teachers.
+Our Veritas Collaborative patients are also great teachers.
 They seem to get a lot out of restorative poses, such as lying over blankets that support the spine and lift the chest.
 Lifting and opening the chest and shoulders is a great way to calm the mind and open the heart.
-One of my favorite restorative poses is viparita karani or “legs up the wall”.
+One of my favorite restorative poses isviparita karani or “legs up the wall”.
 It’s a great anti-gravity inversion and a restful, rejuvenating pose.
 When we practiced it in a recent class, one of the students said that she had basically been told to do that pose before to help alleviate her edema, an excessive build-up of fluid in the body’s circulatory system and tissues.

 Restorative poses can be done at any point during a class, but they are a nice way to lead into the classic final pose, savasana.
 After several minutes of supported, silent rest, the students are calm and collected, ready for the rest of their day – or, as some have jokingly said, a nap.
-In combination with other therapies, the repeated practice of yoga can help adolescent and young adult males and females seeking recovery from their eating disorder to regain a sense of health and well-being; the peace and inner fortitude they cultivate on the mat can be carried into other areas of their life during and while maintaining eating disorder recovery.
+In combination with other therapies, the repeated practice of yoga can help people seeking recovery from their eating disorder to regain a sense of health and wellbeing; the peace and inner fortitude they cultivate on the mat can be carried into other areas of their life during and while maintaining eating disorder recovery.